-After testing for a minimum of 3 days, you should know which adsets converts or not.
+After testing for a minimum of 3 days, you should know which adsets convert or not.
 What do you do next?

-Simply pause all adsets not performaning well and duplicate converting adsets.
+Simply pause all adsets that are not performing well and duplicate converting adsets.

 Follow the steps in this video to duplicate adsets correctly:

-These untapped facebook ad strategies outlined here work converts very well if you put it to good use.
+These untapped Facebook ad strategies outlined here work convert very well if you put them to good use.

-Applying these strategies could be the difference between successful Facebook ads or not.
+Applying these strategies could be the difference between successful Facebook ads and not.

 As a reminder, here are the untapped Facebook Ad Strategies: